justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 In fact, Docker actually introduces a few additional parties you need to depend on, along with the ones you normally do.
 The following are examples of things your docker image implicitly relies on to continue building.
+Consider them from the perspective of building current docker images at some future date:

 **Linux Kernel**

 Docker containers share the kernel with the host operating system.
 They must remain sufficently similar to be compatible.
+(I don't know what specific kernel features would cause issues, but just search "kernel" in the Docker release notes and see how this is already an ongoing process.)

 **Docker Hub**